metabrainz/listenbrainz-android/Readme.md

 ## About ListenBrainz?
 ListenBrainz is operated by the MetaBrainz Foundation which has a long-standing history of curating, protecting and making music data available to the public.
 MetaBrainz commits itself to safe-guarding the ListenBrainz data indefinitely.
+The data collected by the ListenBrainz Android app, such as your listening history, is sent to the ListenBrainz server, where it is stored and aggregated.
+The server uses this data to generate personalized music recommendations based on your listening habits and preferences.

+When you use the ListenBrainz Android app, you need to create an account with ListenBrainz, and your listening history will be associated with this account.
+This data is not kept on the device but is transmitted to the ListenBrainz server.
+The data collected is used to improve the recommendations and is accessible to other users.

 ## Development